ibogdanssh01/student-organizer-android/README.md

-# student-organizer-android
-Student Organizer is an Android app for managing university life: courses, assignments, and exams in one place.
-It offers CRUD for all entities, a weekly schedule view, and a dashboard with GPA and progress statistics, built with Java and SQLite as a simple, offline-first planner.
+# Student Organizer (Android, Java, SQLite)

+Student Organizer is a simple Android application designed to help university students manage their academic life in one place.
+The app allows you to track courses, assignments, and exams, view a weekly schedule, and see useful statistics such as GPA and assignment completion.

+The project is built with:

+- Java (Android)
+- SQLite (local persistence)
+- AndroidX / Material components
+- Classic Activities + ListView + custom adapters

+It is intentionally kept simple and easy to understand, making it suitable both as a real-life utility and as an academic/demo project.